Python Change Variable and Loop Again

 If we run this code, the output volition exist an "space" sequence of Hullo, Globe! letters because the body of the loop print("Hi, World!") will run indefinitely.

 Howdy, World!
 Hello, World!
 Howdy, World!
 Hello, World!
 Hullo, Globe!
 Hi, World!
 Hello, World!
 Hello, Globe!
 Hello, Earth!
 Howdy, World!
 Hullo, World!
 Hi, World!
 Hello, World!
 How-do-you-do, World!
 Hello, World!
 Hello, World!
 Hello, World!
-Hello, Earth! . . . # Continues indefinitely
+Hello, Earth! . . . # Continues indefinitely To stop the program, we will demand to interrupt the loop manually by pressing CTRL + C.

 When we do, we will encounter a KeyboardInterrupt error similar to this 1: